 The best bonus we’ve ever seen on the card

-The Citi AAdvantage Platinum Mastercard is offering a sign-up bonus of 60,000 AAdvantage miles after making $3,000 of purchases within the first three months, which is the biggest publicly available bonus I ever recall seeing on the card.
+The Citi AAdvantage Platinum Mastercard is offering a welcome bonus of 50,000 AAdvantage miles after making $2,500 of purchases within the first three months, which is the biggest publicly available bonus I ever recall seeing on the card.

 In fairness, American miles have been devalued a bit over the years, so that’s only reasonable.
-However, 60,000 miles is a very good sign-up bonus.
+However, 50,000 miles is a very good welcome bonus.
 We don’t know what the bonus will be after tomorrow, but I suspect it’ll be somewhere between 30,000 and 50,000 miles upon completing minimum spend.

 The first year’s annual fee waived